BREAD5940/5940-docs/source/docs/unofficial-libraries/team5190/units-math.rst

 ---------------------

 Pose2dWithCurvature, similar to Twist2d, holds :code:`Pose2d`
 and curvature components.
-Curvature is devined as one over the radius of a circle, and curvature can be positive or negative depending on the direction that the pose twists - left or right.
+Curvature is defined as one over the radius of a circle, and curvature can be positive or negative depending on the direction that the pose twists - left or right.